andrevidela/Research-report/Thesis/index.md

                                 -> y <= z = Just True
                                 -> x <= z = Just True
 ```

-For engineering reasons this is not exactly the version used in the Idris2 compiler but this should not detract from the observation that a semiring alone is not enough.
+For engineering reasons, this is not exactly the version used in the Idris2 compiler but this should not detract from the observation that a semiring alone is not enough.

 Another missing piece is a default value.
 In a lot of the existing implementation `RigW` is used as a default value when creating values with unknown linearity.
 This is because Idris2 is _unrestricted by default_ instead of _linear by default_.
-In our case, the default value has a very neat property: it is greater or equal to every other values of the semiring.
-In technical term, in addition to having a semiring and a preorder we also need our multiplicity type to have a _top_ value, which means we are actually dealing with a _meet semi-lattice_.
+In our case, the default value has a very neat property: it is greater or equal to every other value of the semiring.
+In technical terms, in addition to having a semiring and a preorder we also need our multiplicity type to have a _top_ value, which means we are dealing with a _meet semi-lattice_.

-Top is easily defined as follows:
+`top` is easily defined as follows:

 ```haskell
 interface Preorder a => Top a where